Josh Naylor hits 3-run homer as Guardians storm back in 8th to stun Angels 8-6

 Angels: Rendon was replaced in the sixth inning with left groin tightness. … 1B Jared Walsh (headaches, insomnia) came out of his first rehab game for Triple-A Salt Lake City “feeling great,” according to Nevin.
 Walsh will continue to get at-bats while playing first and DH.
 Nevin said Walsh is “on the right track,” but cautioned it could take some time before he rejoins the club.

 Guardians: C Mike Zunino (neck stiffness) missed his second straight start.
-He was available as a pinch-hitter and manager Terry Francona indicated he could be back in the lineup Sunday.
+He was available as a pinch-hitter and Francona indicated he could be back in the lineup Sunday.

 UP NEXT